-With armoured personnel carriers and a heavy security presence, Sri Lanka's military chief addressed a press conference to deny speculation of a looming coup.
+The heavy security presence has brought widespread public unease, prompting Sri Lanka's top military official to publicly deny speculation of a looming coup.

-"Don't ever think that we are trying to capture power," said Kamal Gunaratne, the secretary of Sri Lanka's defence ministry.
+"Don't ever think that we are trying to capture power," said Kamal Gunaratne, the secretary of the defence ministry.

 "The military has no such intentions."

-A small crowd continued to defy the curfew near the president's seafront office, where a protest camp has for the past month maintained a vigil calling on him to step down.
+A small crowd continued to defy the curfew near President Rajapaksa's seafront office, where a protest camp has for the past month maintained a vigil calling on him to step down.